camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

   ```

   This is exactly the same as using a <code>perfomerRef</code> construct as defined [above](ref:#tasks-human-task-user-assignment).
-* `candidateUsers` attribute: this custom extension allows you to make a user a candidate for a task.
+* `candidateUsers` attribute: this custom extension makes a user a candidate for a task.

   ```xml
   <humanTask id="theTask" name="my task" camunda:candidateUsers="kermit, gonzo" />
   ```

-* `candidateGroups` attribute: this custom extension allows you to make a group a candidate for a task.
+* `candidateGroups` attribute: this custom extension allows makes a group a candidate for a task.

   ```xml
   <humanTask id="theTask" name="my task" camunda:candidateGroups="management, accountancy" />